Teen Marijuana Use Does Not Increase Following Marijuana Policy Reforms

 Study after study has concluded that marijuana policy reform is not linked to increased rates of marijuana use among teens.
 As National Institute on Drug Abuse Director Nora Volkow said at a March 23, 2022 Senate Health, Education Labor & Pensions Committee hearing, “in the United States, legalization by some states of marijuana has not been associated with an increase in adolescents’ marijuana use."

-In July 2019, the Journal of the American Medical Association published a major report analyzing federal data from more than 1.4 million high school students.1 The researchers found no significant associations between the enactment of adult-use legalization laws and marijuana use among high school students.
+In July 2019, the Journal of the American Medical Association published a major report analyzing federal data from more than 1.4 million high school students.1 The researchers found no significant associations between the enactment of adult-use legalization laws and marijuana use or frequency of use among high school students.
 The study also looked at medical cannabis laws and concluded they had no impact on youth marijuana use.
 These findings were consistent with the results of a meta-analysis of 55 academic papers and multiple data sources published by the journal Current Addiction Reports in September 2018.
-Those researchers wrote that, “Liberal forms of medical cannabis regulation … have not to date increased rates of cannabis use among adolescents.”2
+Those researchers wrote that, “Liberal forms of medical cannabis regulation… have not to date increased rates of cannabis use among adolescents.”2

 In 2012, Colorado and Washington became the first states to legalize marijuana for adult use.
 Both have conducted large-scale surveys involving tens of thousands of high school students in the years since.
 In each case, the results (see below) show an overall reduction in past 30-day marijuana use among teens.
 Research published in the journal Substance Abuse also suggests that legalization has not increased use among teens who were already using marijuana.

-As of March 2022, the available data suggests that regulating marijuana for adults’ use does not impact marijuana use among youth.
-Below are data tables for youth surveys comparing past 30-day marijuana use for teens before and after adult-use legalization laws passed in 10 states — Colorado, Washington, Oregon, Alaska, California, Maine, Massachusetts, Nevada, Vermont, and Michigan.4 In five of the states, government surveys indicate a slight decrease in teens’ marijuana use rates, while in the other half, surveys suggest a slight increase.
+Available data suggests that regulating marijuana for adults’ use does not impact marijuana use among youth.
+Below are data tables for youth surveys comparing past 30-day marijuana use for teens before and after adult-use legalization laws passed in the more mature 10 legalization states — Colorado, Washington, Oregon, Alaska, California, Maine, Massachusetts, Nevada, Vermont, and Michigan4.
+In five of the states, government surveys through 2019 indicate a slight decrease in teens’ marijuana use rates, while in the other half, surveys suggest a slight increase.
 In most cases, the changes were within the confidence intervals.
-Taken as a whole, rates are unchanged.
+Taken as a whole, rates were unchanged.
 Meanwhile, two nationwide surveys show a modest decrease in teen use since states began legalizing cannabis for adults.

 Washington State Healthy Youth Survey (past 30-day use) — Law enacted in November 2012 5